Phase One – The 90-day Journey- January 2019

 With the guidance of Reverend Omi, Skyland Church will review the five focus areas defined for transitional ministry: heritage, leadership, mission, connections, and future.

 Much of the early part of this work will take place via the reVision program with Daniel Ross-Jones, our Associate Conference Minister beginning on January 6, 2019 with the 90 Day Journey, which integrates small group discussions, worship and reVision themes.
 Our next step is the Convergence Summit on April 7, during which ideas identified during the 90-Day Journey will be shared and a few selected.
 Proposals will be created by late June and the congregation will vote on the proposals for new ministries that will be launched.

 The third step is to search for and “call” a settled minister.

-Skyland Church will follow the UCC protocols to form and commission a search committee for a settled minister.
+Skyland Church followed the UCC protocols to form and commission a search committee for a settled minister in 2020.